 MoE urges ‘WASSCE’ students to aim US educational opportunities

-Speaking at the Education USA College Fair in Accra, organised by the U.S. Embassy in Ghana, the Education Minister said USA universities would challenge students, broaden their knowledge, and make them critical thinkers.
+Speaking at the Education USA College Fair in Accra, organized by the U.S. Embassy in Ghana, the Education Minister said USA universities would challenge students, broaden their knowledge, and make them critical thinkers.

 Citing the benefits of US educational opportunities, the Minister in Charge of Education urged the students to take advantage of scholarship opportunities and apply to as many foundations that offer scholarships as possible.